Shafi Imam Rumi

 Shafi Imam Rumi (29 March 1951 – 30 September 1971) was a guerrilla fighter in the Bangladesh Liberation War.
 He was the eldest son of Sharif and Jahanara Imam, the latter of whom wrote about Rumi's experiences and daily life in her memoir about the war, Ekattorer Dingulee.

 Early life

 Rumi was born on 29 March 1951 to Jahanara and Sharif Imam in an upper-middle-class family.
-He began his education at a local kindergarten in Azimpur and later attended Adamjee Cantonment College, where he passed his matriculation in 1968, securing third place in the Pakistan Education Board rankings.
-During his college years, Rumi joined the University Officers' Training Corps (now Bangladesh National Cadet Corps) along with his friends, and was later promoted to the rank of Sergeant.
-By March 1971, he had completed his Higher Secondary Certificate (HSC) and was admitted to Ahsanullah Engineering College (currently Bangladesh University of Engineering and Technology).
-He was also enrolled into Illinois Institute of Technology, but did not attend due to the outbreak of the war.
+He began his education at a local kindergarten in Azimpur and later attended St. Gregory's High School and College, where he passed his matriculation in 1968, securing third place in the Pakistan Education Board rankings.
+During his college years, Rumi joined the University Officers' Training Corps (now Bangladesh National Cadet Corps) along with his friends, and was later promoted to the rank of cadet sergeant.
+By March 1971, he had completed his Higher Secondary Certificate (HSC) at Dhaka College and was admitted to Ahsanullah Engineering College (currently Bangladesh University of Engineering and Technology).
+He was also enrolled in the Illinois Institute of Technology but did not attend due to the outbreak of the war.